raphaelahrens/dwf-request/DEVELOP.md

 The repo URL.
 This is the repo the bot and web form will be working with For example the prod repo is "distributedweaknessfiling/dwflist"

+GH_USERNAME
+The username you will auth against github with (this is dwfbot in prod)

 GH_TOKEN
 This is a github token that is used to modify the repo (add instructions for generating this)